k-m-arun-kumar-5/Circular_Queue/README.md

 Description :
 =============
 I,  K.M.
-Arun Kumar alias Arunkumar Murugeswaran, just shared my works, which I worked as learning path and practiced some C programming such as circular queue using array with variable queue data linked using SLL in queuue node.
+Arun Kumar alias Arunkumar Murugeswaran, just shared my works, which I worked as learning path and practiced some C programming such as circular queue using array with variable queue data linked using SLL in queue node.
 Queue node is also accessed by using front node and rear node.

 Purpose :
 =========